pgerber/devops_docs/devops/business_services/new_customer.rst

 Create S3 Bucket
 ^^^^^^^^^^^^^^^^

 You only need to create a bucket if the customer will be setup using S3.

-:ref:`s3-bucket`
+See :doc:`../s3/s3_buckets`.

 Create in OpenShift
 --------------------